Vordiplom, Universität of Münster, Germany, 1988

-Keywords: protein transport, type IV pili, flagella, S-layer, biofilm formation, archaea
+Keywords: protein transport, proteomics, post-translational modifications, glycosylation, type IV pili, flagella, S-layer, biofilm formation, archaea

 Our lab’s extensive characterization of the evolutionarily conserved Sec pathway, as well as the Tat pathway, advanced the understanding of protein transport across both domains of prokaryotes.
 Exciting results from our recent analyses of cell surface anchoring strategies of archaeal proteins have uncovered a seemingly unique archaeal surface anchoring strategy and also revealed a novel membrane anchoring mechanism that is conserved between archaea and bacteria.
-Furthermore, our analyses of archaeal surface filaments led to the identification of previously unknown roles of type IV pilins in the regulation of early steps in biofilm formation (Fig. 1).
+Furthermore, our analyses of archaeal surface filaments led to the identification of previously unknown roles of type IV pilins and glycosylation in the regulation of early steps in biofilm formation.

 The lab has used the data gleaned from these in vivo studies to develop novel software programs, as well as to improve existing ones, that predict the substrates that use specific transport and cell surface anchoring pathways.
-Information gleaned from these studies has invariably been used to further develop our understanding of the molecular mechanisms that have allowed haloarchaea to adapt to high salt conditions and could shed light on how alien life may withstand extreme conditions, such as the highly salty fluids on Mars (see Astrobiology-Magazine article).
+Moreover, our lab recently spearheaded the Archaeal Proteome Project, to advance the knowledge of archaeal cell biology through comprehensive proteomics.
+Information gleaned from these studies have also enhanced our understanding of bacterial cell surface biogenesis and function and the evolution of the three domains of life (see FEMS review and the recent PennToday article).

 BIOL 375 - Microbial Diversity and Pathogenesis